 Metals and other data were assessed under the chemical constituents objective for the protection of the municipal and domestic supply (MUN) beneficial use.
 The MUN beneficial use applies to both domestic and municipal water supplies, including domestic water supply systems which deliver untreated surface water for consumption and household use.

-Per the Basin Plan, secondary maximum contaminant levels (SMCLs) should be applied to protect the MUN beneficial use.
+Per the Basin Plan, secondary maximum contaminant levels (SMCLs) are applied to protect the MUN beneficial use.
 SMCLs are set at a level to protect aesthetic considerations such as taste, color, and odor and do not represent a risk to public health.

 SMCLs can be applied through either the taste and odor objective or the chemical constituents objective for the protection of MUN with the same outcome.
 The LOEs were developed as appropriate utilizing the chemical constituents objective as the basis for applying the SMCLs for metals as appropriate criteria.